La Unión y el Fénix Español building

 church of Las Calatravas, both have shaped an urban entity.
 It is one of the more notorious works of López Otero and its design involves an evolution from López Otero's "regionalist eclecticism" of his first works to a more «mature» style, after traveling to United States or Vienna.

-A 12-story skycraper, it has a roof height of 173 feet (53 m).
+A 12-story skyscraper, it has a roof height of 173 feet (53 m).
 The nearest Metro station is Sevilla, on line 2.